FREE SHIPPING On Most Orders

 What is a DC Motor ceiling fan, and what are its benefits?

 DC motor fans have a slightly higher upfront cost than regular ceiling fans since they need a more expensive electronic speed controller.
-However, their benefits more than make up for it.
-These benefits include:
+However, their benefits more than outweigh the costs with the following features:

 • Virtually silent operation

-• Much smaller motors that result in smaller, lighter fans
+• Much smaller motors result in smaller, lighter fans

-• Efficient energy use that prolongs the fan’s life span
+• Efficient energy use prolongs the fan’s life span

 • Higher torque resulting in faster startup speeds